SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/07-Summary.md

 ## In the next lesson, you will learn:

-- The query basics
+- More queries

 - Retrieving data from the database

 - Persisting data

-- Modyfing existing records
+- Modifying existing records

 [/slide]